japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 supportedCustomMetrics: Seq[StateStoreCustomMetric]
 ----

-NOTE: `supportedCustomMetrics` is part of the <<spark-sql-streaming-StateStoreProvider.adoc#supportedCustomMetrics, StateStoreProvider Contract>> for the <<spark-sql-streaming-StateStoreCustomMetric.adoc#, StateStoreCustomMetrics>> of a state store provider.
+NOTE: `supportedCustomMetrics` is part of the <<spark-sql-streaming-StateStoreProvider.md#supportedCustomMetrics, StateStoreProvider Contract>> for the <<spark-sql-streaming-StateStoreCustomMetric.md#, StateStoreCustomMetrics>> of a state store provider.

-`supportedCustomMetrics` includes the following <<spark-sql-streaming-StateStoreCustomMetric.adoc#, StateStoreCustomMetrics>>:
+`supportedCustomMetrics` includes the following <<spark-sql-streaming-StateStoreCustomMetric.md#, StateStoreCustomMetrics>>:

 * <<metricStateOnCurrentVersionSizeBytes, metricStateOnCurrentVersionSizeBytes>>